Kanwarpal-Singh/Miss-Minutes/README.md

 ## Screenshots

-Here are some screenshots of the Desktimer Clone website:
+Here are some screenshots of the Miss-Minutes website:

 ![Screenshot 1](https://github.com/ShuShu-8788/poised-slave-1674/assets/111420558/d9e1f0c3-c463-4327-924b-a393f4fe1a52)